NordicPlayground/nRF52-Bluetooth-Course/Readme.md

 ```

 Great, the last thing we need to do in the ble_custom_service.h file is to add some function declerations.
-First, we're going to add the ble_cus_init function
+First, we're going to add the ble_cus_init function, which we're going to initialize our service with.

 ```c
 /**@brief Function for initializing the Custom Service.